ArtisticPhoenix/eJinn/README.md

 ]
 ```

- Then with a simple command you can generate exception classes bassed on the `"exception"` object. _@todo: give example_
+ Then with a simple command you can generate exception classes based on the `"exception"` object. _@todo: give example_

 **eJinn Config Properties**

  - **author:** Your name, included in the Doc Block tag `@author`.

- - **description:** Short discription placed at the top of the Doc Block.
+ - **description:** Short description placed at the top of the Doc Block.

  - **package:** Your package, included in the Doc Block tag `@package`.

  - **subpackage:** Your sub package, included in the Doc Block tag `@subpackage`.

- - **support:** Link or email for support or documention, included in the Doc Block tag `@see`.
+ - **support:** Link or email for support or documentation, included in the Doc Block tag `@see`.

  - **version**_(required)_**:** Your exception's version.
 Because **eJinn** keeps track of the configuration, changing the version will force rebuilding the exception classes.

  - **buildpath**_(required)_**:** Location to place the generated files.

- - **interfaces:** List of Interfaces to impliment.
+ - **interfaces:** List of Interfaces to implement.
      - **class**_(required)_**:** Base name of the interface _(without the namespace)_.

      -  _(Overwrite):_ You can use any of the top level tags in a nested `interface`, this includes the _"exception"_.
 If an exception is nested in the _"interfaces"_ list, then it will inherit first from the interface item it's nested in and then from the top level ( global ) properties.